tpfister/caffe-heatmap/README.md

   This is a space-delimited file where
   - the first arg is the path to your image
-  - the second arg is a comma-delimited list of (x,y) coordinates you wish to regress
+  - the second arg is a comma-delimited list of (x,y) coordinates you wish to regress (the coordinates in the train/FILE.jpg image space)
   - the third arg is a comma-delimited list of crops & scaling factors of the input image (in order x_left,x_right,y_left,y_right,scaling_fact).
-These are only used if you set a mean image for mean subtraction.
-You can set these to 0 o.w.
+Note: These crop & scaling factors are only used to crop the mean image.
+You can set these to 0 if you aren't using a mean image (for mean subtraction).
   - the fourth arg is a coordinate 'cluster' (from which you have the option to evenly sample images in training).
 You can set this to 0.

 - Modify file paths in models/heatmap-flic-fusion/train_val.txt